landofcoder/bavaan-odoo/README.md

 # bavaan-odoo
-Bavaan Odoo apps from Odoo version 16.0.0
+Bavaan Odoo apps and tools for Odoo version 16.0.0